Cockapoos are a cross of cocker spaniels and poodles. Read this article to know more about this wonderful breed.

 Being dogs with droopy ears, cockapoos stand a high chance of developing ear mites, bacterial infections, and yeast infections in the ears.
 Certain preventive measures need to be used with proper advice from the vet.
 Infections can be cured with simple treatments if done on time.

-Cockapoos require a certain level of activity everyday.
+Cockapoos require a certain level of activity every day.
 A quick walk in the evening is great.
 Apart from a walk, the exercise that the dog gets from its activities indoors and outdoors is sufficient.
 It’s not good to overfeed the dog.
-Maintaining proper weight is very essential to ensure a greater lifespan and prevent diseases.
+Maintaining proper weight is very essential to ensure greater lifespan and prevent diseases.

-If you are planning to buy a new puppy, keep some basic things in mind.
-Buy a crate.
-Crate training is very important in the initial months, as it lets your dog have an area of its own where it could find some peace and sleep.
-Make the crate comfortable; you could place a vetbed and one of your old blankets which has your scent.
+If you are planning to buy a new puppy or help save a life by adopting a Cockapoo, keep some basic things in mind.
+Crate training is very helpful in the initial months.
+It lets your dog have an area of its own where it could find some peace and sleep.
+Make the crate comfortable; you could place a bed and one of your old blankets which has your scent.
 Do not force the dog into the crate.
+Educate yourself on how to successfully crate train.
 Keep some of its favorite snacks inside, like sausages, bits of chicken, etc. Keep the door of the crate open always.
 When the dog gets comfortable with the crate, you could place some toys or chews inside.
 This will encourage the pup to stay in for a longer interval.
 Always remember, puppies initially would chew on anything they get to, so don’t buy expensive toys.

 After this, slowly introduce the pup to your room.
 Close the door of the crate for short periods.
 Let the process be gradual.
 Give it the treats previously placed in the crates yourself.
 If you wish, you can allow it to sleep in the crate at night.
 Take good care of your dog, and give it lots of love.
 Always focus on positive reinforcement, as this helps accomplish a lot of basic training.